-Womens Studies Stage 2
+Women's Studies Stage 2

-Recommendation: Successful Completion of Stage 1 English
+Successful Completion of Stage 1 English

-- Demonstrate knowledge and understanding of the meaning of gender and its construction - Demonstrate knowledge and understanding of gender stereotyping in different social contexts, times, and cultures - Identify and analyse diversity in representations of women in cultural texts - Identify and analyse the impact of various social structures and cultural practices on the lives of women of diverse backgrounds and experiences - Identify and analyse examples of women's disempowerment, and strategies for empowerment and alternative futures - Communicate informed ideas, individually and with others, using the language of gender analysis and appropriate forms, with acknowledgment of sources.
+- Demonstrate knowledge and understanding of the meaning of gender and its construction. - Demonstrate knowledge and understanding of gender stereotyping in different social contexts, times, and cultures. - Identify and analyse diverse representations of women in cultural texts. - Identify and analyse the impact of carious social structures and cultural practices on the lives of women. - Identify and analyse examples of women's disempowerment, and strategies for empowerment. - Communicate informed ideas using the language of gender analysis, appropriate forms, and acknowledgement of sources.